Do you have homestead goals? Homestead goal setting is important!

 Or perhaps beginning to raise your own meat has become a huge priority because you don’t want to eat sub-par meat anymore.
 Whatever it is for you, take it into consideration.

 What will it look like when I can say I “arrived”?
 Imagine what life will look like when you have achieved many of your dreams and are really “living the life”.
 What goals must you achieve first to get there?

 Now write out those ideas.
 Don’t hold back!
 Let your deepest desires flow onto your paper (or computer screen) without self-editing.

 Also keep in mind that many parts of your life will overlap so you may want to brainstorm all of your life goals here too.

 Having a balanced and fulfilling life is what will create the most happiness, not being laser focused on one area.
 Each area of your life influences others and they all must work together.

-Consider which goals are shorter term and which ones are longer term.
+Consider which goals are shorter-term and which ones are long term.
 Make a list of goals for your first year (3, 5, and 10 years too if you want).

 Some ideas for first year homesteading are: